chinzhengjie/ZJ_Portfolio/Cyclistic Case Study/README.md

 ## Background

 Cyclistic is a bike-share company based in Chicago.
 They launched a successful bike-share offering in 2016 and since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.
 Cyclistic’s marketing strategy has relied on building general awareness and appealing to broad consumer segments.
-One approach that helped make these things possible was the flexibility of its pricing plans: single-ride passes, full-day passes, and annual memberships.
-Customers who purchase single-ride or full-day passes are referred to as **casual** riders.
+One approach that helped to make these possible was Cyclistic's flexibile pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as **casual** users.
 Customers who purchase annual memberships are Cyclistic **members**.
-Subsequently, Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders and they believe that maximizing the number of annual members will be key to future growth.
+Subsequently, Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual users and they believe that maximising the number of annual members will be key to future growth.

 <br/>